Jacob Israël de Haan: Religious and anti-Zionist phase

-De Haan wrote extensively on the subject of Eretz Israel and Zionism even before he moved there in 1919, when he settled in Jerusalem, teaching at a new law school and sending articles to the Algemeen Handelsblad ("General Trade Journal"), one of the most important Dutch daily newspapers, and the De Groene Amsterdammer ("The Green Amsterdam Weekly"), a liberal weekly.
+De Haan moved to Jerusalem in 1919 as correspondent of the Algemeen Handelsblad, one of the leading Dutch dailies.
+He also taught at a new law school, the Jerusalem Law Classes, established by the Government of Palestine in 1920.
+He was one of the defenders of members of the Zionist para-military group Haganah who had attacked Arabs in Jaffa.

-De Haan rapidly became more religiously committed.
-He was angered by Zionist refusals to cooperate with Arabs.
+De Haan rapidly became more religiously committed, and was angered by Zionist refusals to cooperate with Arabs.

-At first he aligned himself with religious Zionism and the Mizrachi movement, but after meeting Rabbi Yosef Chaim Sonnenfeld, leader of the ultra-conservative Haredi Jewish community, he became the political spokesman of the Haredim in Jerusalem and was elected political secretary of the Orthodox community council, Vaad Ha'ir.
-De Haan endeavoured to get an agreement with Arab nationalist leaders to allow unrestricted Jewish immigration into Palestine in exchange for a Jewish declaration forgoing the Balfour Declaration.
+At first he aligned himself with religious Zionism and the Mizrachi movement, but after meeting Rabbi Yosef Chaim Sonnenfeld, leader of the ultra-conservative Haredi Jewish community, he became the political spokesman of the Haredim in Jerusalem.
+He was elected political secretary of the Orthodox community council, Vaad Ha'ir.
+De Haan endeavoured to obtain an agreement with Arab nationalist leaders to allow unrestricted Jewish immigration into Palestine in exchange for a Jewish declaration forgoing the Balfour Declaration.

-During this time it is alleged that he continued to have relationships with men, including Arabs from east Jerusalem.
-In one of his poems he asks himself whether his visits to the Wailing Wall were motivated by a desire for God or for the Arab boys there.
+During this time it is alleged that he continued to have relationships with young men, including Arabs from east Jerusalem.
+In one of his poems he asks himself whether his visits to the Wailing Wall were motivated by a desire for God or for the young Arab men there.